-Citation with stable link: Philip A. Harland, 'Egyptian and Ethiopian diasporas: Diodoros on competing legends of migration and colonization (mid-first century BCE),' Last modified November 16, 2022, http://philipharland.com/Blog/?p=8064.
+Citation with stable link: Philip A. Harland, 'Egyptian and Ethiopian diasporas: Diodoros on competing legends of migration and colonization (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified January 2, 2023, http://philipharland.com/Blog/?p=8064.

 Comments: Beyond the interest in peoples generally, there was a specific Greek attention to the question of colonization and migration, and to different people’s circulating legends about migration and about dispersions (diasporas).
 Who moved where for what reasons, who was related to whom, and who founded what?
 Such competing legends about priority and influence were an important part of ethnic relations overall in the Hellenistic and Roman eras.

 This is illustrated well by passages like these ones from the Greek author Diodoros of Sicily (mid-first century BCE) who sketches out at times competing legends among Egyptians and Ethiopians (or at least Greek characterizations of Egyptian or Ethiopian views) regarding who colonized who and, therefore, who was responsible for the spread of customs and civilization overall.
 The alternative claims of Egyptians and Ethiopians are more along the lines of somewhat local, regional ethnic rivalries (Egypt itself was in the long past ruled over by Ethiopian kings at times).
 The ostensibly Egyptian claim that the respectively hegemonic or previously hegemonic Athenian and Babylonian civilizations were a result of Egyptian colonization might serve to undermine dominant ethnic hierarchies that placed Egyptians low on the ladder.